Adam Weber

-Adam Weber (born August 3, 1987) is a former American football quarterback.
+Adam Weber (born August 3, 1987) is an American former professional football quarterback who played in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers, where he finished his career as the school all-time leader in career passing yards and career touchdown passes.
 He was signed by the Denver Broncos as an undrafted free agent in 2011.
-He played college football at Minnesota, where he finished his career as the Gophers' all-time leader in career passing yards and career touchdown passes.

-High school career
+Early life

-A 2006 graduate of Mounds View High School in Arden Hills, Minnesota, Weber was three–time all–state performer and all–conference selection, was a 2005 Star Tribune and KARE-11 All–Metro selection.
+A 2006 graduate of Mounds View High School in Arden Hills, Minnesota, Weber was a three–time all–state performer and all–conference selection, was a 2005 Star Tribune and KARE-11 All–Metro selection.
 Weber completed 137 of 250 passes for 1,913 yards and 14 touchdowns his senior campaign.
 Over his career he completed 320 passes on 598 attempts for 4,771 yards and 35 touchdowns, and also rushed for 1,519 yards and 28 touchdowns.
 Was a four-time letterwinner in both basketball and baseball and also lettered in track, as well as a four-year Academic Award winner.
 Weber was ranked as the 14th best dual–threat quarterback in the nation by Rivals.com and the 32nd–best overall quarterback by Scout.com.